PowerPointLabs/PowerPointLabs-Website/_docs/shortcuts-lab.md

 ## <img src="{{ site.baseurl }}/img/docs/shortcuts-lab/image_8.png" width="44"> Export Slide As Image

-Right=click on a slide thumbnail and choose this option in the submenu `PowerPointLabs` to exports the selected slide(s) as an image to the specified directory.
+Right-click on a slide thumbnail and choose this option in the submenu `PowerPointLabs` to exports the selected slide(s) as an image to the specified directory.
 If multiple slides are selected, they will be exported as separate images into a new folder created in the specified directory.